taljuk01/learn-kubernetes-by-doing/exercises/exercise-2.md

 In this exercise you have to deploy two applications in a k8s cluster:

-- Adminer: an user-interface tool for managing content in databases (create, alter, drop, delete, import and export MySQL tables).
-It natively supports MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch and MongoDB.
+- Adminer: a user-interface tool for managing content in databases (create, alter, drop, delete, import, and export MySQL tables).
+It natively supports MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, and MongoDB.
 - Postgresql: a free and open-source relational database management system.

 The k8s cluster architecture should have:

 - 1 postgresql pod
 - 1 adminer pod
-- 1 internal service to talk to the postgresql pod (external request are not allowed!)
+- 1 internal service to talk to the postgresql pod (external requests are not allowed!)
 - 1 variable called `postgres-db` in a `configMap`.
 This will be the default database to be created.
 - 1 `secret` file to store Authentication variables.
 For example `postgresql-username` and `postgresql-password`.
 - The `configMap` and the `secret` must be referenced in a `Deployment` YAML file.